byAdam/Mchell/README.md

 - -s = Save the world to "world.json" in the root directory on exit
 - -t = Run the function 20 times per second until you exit

+## Bugs and Issues
+Please report any bugs and issues you find [here](https://github.com/byAdam/MCF/issues).
+This is a pre-release so there is likely to be many issues!
+If you have any questions or queries, feel free to contact me by email (adambrady2000@gmail.com) or on [Twitter](https://twitter.com/byAdam_Net)
+***
 # Technical Details

 ## Implemented Commands